laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

 The holder location is the first major detail specified in the "values" of the holder.
 It is specified using the `location` parameter and specifies where the holder being set is in the environment.
-The `level` states the level in the hierarchy from top to bottom, and the `holder` the position in the level from left to right.
-This is used to identify which holder to start setting.
+The `level` states the level in the hierarchy from top to bottom.
+This is used to identify where in the environment hierarchy the holder will be.
 If this detail is not specified, the entire key will be ignored.

 ## Holder environment overrides